OSInside/kiwi/doc/source/quickstart.rst

 ----------------------

 Your first image will be a simple system disk image which can run in any full virtualization system like QEMU.
-Invoke the following KIWI command in order to build it:
+Invoke the following {kiwi}
+command in order to build it:

 .. code:: bash